-• Right-click on the first state and select Edit State from the context menu to open the State Editor.
+4. Right-click the first state and select Edit State from the context menu.
+The State Editor opens.

-- In the "State" field, enter the name coldEngine. - Activate the Start State option to determine the state the machine is in when it is first started. - Each state machine must have one start state. - Click on OK to close the State Editor.
+- 5. In the "State" field, enter the name coldEngine. - 6.
+Activate the Start State option to determine the state the machine is in when it is first started.

+Each state machine must have one start state.